commercelayer/demo-store/README.md

 You can add new languages or change existing translations.

-Locale json files are located at `data/locales/`, but you can choose a different position by changing the environment variable `NEXT_PUBLIC_LOCALES_DATA_FOLDER`.
+Locale JSON files are located at `data/locales/`, but you can choose a different position by changing the environment variable `NEXT_PUBLIC_LOCALES_DATA_FOLDER`.

 Do the following to start customizing the locales: